How To Install Google Chrome on Debian 12 – [3 Easy Ways]

 installing Google Chrome on Debian 12 using Flatpak package installer

-Once the installation is complete you can launch it via the command line or by using the Debian app menu:
+Once the installation is complete, launch it via the command line or by using the Debian app menu:

 flatpak run com.google.Chrome